How coronavirus is impacting Randwick City

 Randwick Local Planning Panel (RLPP) meetings

-Chifley Skate Park and Maroubra Skate Park are reopening from Friday 15 May 2020.
+Chifley Skate Park and Maroubra Skate Park are open.

 Some tennis courts in Randwick City are currently operational, but with restricted access to comply with the requirements.
 Please contact each tennis court operator to check.
 The free tennis court at Baker Park in Coogee are open.